NixOS/nix.dev/source/tutorials/declarative-and-reproducible-developer-environments.rst

-.. _declarative-reproducible-envs:

 Declarative and reproducible developer environments
 ===================================================

-In :ref:`ad-hoc-envs` tutorial we took a dive into providing shell environments for when we need a quick'n'dirty way of getting hold of some tools.
+In the :ref:`ad-hoc-envs` tutorial we looked at providing shell environments for when we need a quick'n'dirty way of getting hold of some tools.